Department store

 A department store is a retail establishment offering a wide range of consumer goods in different areas of the store under one roof, each area ("department") specializing in a product category.
 In modern major cities, department stores emerged in the mid-19th century, reshaping shopping habits and the definition of service and luxury.
 Similar developments were under way in London (with Whiteleys), in Paris (Le Bon Marché) and in New York City (Stewart's).

 Today, departments often include the following: clothing, cosmetics, do it yourself, furniture, gardening, hardware, home appliances, houseware, paint, sporting goods, toiletries, and toys.
 Additionally, other lines of products such as food, books, jewellery, electronics, stationery, photographic equipment, baby products, and products for pets are sometimes included.
 Customers generally check out near the front of the store in discount department stores, while high-end traditional department stores include sales counters within each department.
-Some stores are one of many within a larger retail chain, while others are an independent retailer.
+Some stores are one of many within a larger retail chain, while others are independent retailers.

 Since the 1980s, department stores have faced increasing competition from discount retailers, and later from e-commerce businesses in the 2000s.